AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 1. Put all files from [step a](#a-collecting-inputs) into one directory, e.g., INPUTS.
 2. Run afl-cmin:
-   * If the target program is to be called by fuzzing as `bin/target INPUTFILE`, set the INPUTFILE argument that the target program would read from as `@@`:
+   * If the target program is to be called by fuzzing as `bin/target INPUTFILE`, replace the INPUTFILE argument that the target program would read from with `@@`:

      ```
      afl-cmin -i INPUTS -o INPUTS_UNIQUE -- bin/target -someopt @@
      ```

-   * If the target reads from stdin instead, just omit the `@@` as this is the
+   * If the target reads from stdin (standard input) instead, just omit the `@@` as this is the default:
-     default:

      ```
      afl-cmin -i INPUTS -o INPUTS_UNIQUE -- bin/target -someopt
      ```

-This step is highly recommended!
+This step is highly recommended, because afterwards the testcase corpus is not bloated with duplicates anymore, which would slow down the fuzzing progress!

 ### c) Minimizing all corpus files